mobiletonster/blogposts/code/cloud/easy-deploy.md

 If you are going to be deploying a production grade application, you should really use CI/CD (Continuous Integration/Continuous Delivery), however, if you are just experimenting and needing to deploy very quickly, you can do so directly from Visual Studio if you have a subscription to Azure.

 ### Signup for Azure Account
-Make sure you have signed up for Azure account.
+Make sure you have signed up for an Azure account.
 Head over to https://azure.microsoft.com and signup for a free account trial.

 ![azure free signup](images/azure-ezdeploy/1-azure-free-signup.jpg#screenshot)